lkellar/maps/README.md

 The above command would scrape 15 days.

+### Available Commands
+The following scraping commands are available for use with the cli.
+(All commands are prefixed with calling the cli module)

+- `scrape fay [days]` : Scrape Fayetteville calls, and control how many days to scrape back with the days param (int)
+- `scrape spr` : Scrape the past 24 hours of Springdale calls

 # Supported Cities
 - Fayetteville, Arkansas
 - Springdale, Arkansas (note: doesn't support historical scraping)